 It’s calm, say less.

-My E-Myth TL;DR
+E-Myth TL;DR

-What about digital studios?
+So how about digital studios?

 In fact, due to the creative problem-solving and scenario-based nature of studio work, without systems, teams will naturally adopt new approaches or techniques as needed.